WillianFuks/PySpark-RecSys/README.md

 ### Neighbor Algorithm

 For the neighborhood algorithm, you can send the parameter `threshold` which sets from which number the similarities should converge to real values with given probability.
-For instance, if you choose `threshold=0.1`, then everything above this value will be guaranteed to converge to real value with given probability and up to 20% of relative error.
-The trade-off being less computing resources required to run the job.
+For instance, if you choose `threshold=0.1`, then everything above this value will be guaranteed to converge to real value with given probability and with a given relative error.
+The trade-off is that less computing resources is required to run the job.

 ## Pre-Requisites